freemanpeterson/SWIFTPowershell/README.md

 If you have a question mail with subject "SWIFTPowershell Question"
 ```
 Legal:
-+ This module is not part of SWIFT™ or SolarWinds™
++ This module is not part of SWIFTâ„¢ or SolarWindsâ„¢